Making a Tier 4 (General) Application from Outside the UK

-Under new regulations introduced in July 2015 the Tier 4 visa will no longer be stamped in your passport.
-Instead you will be issued a 30 day entry stamp and a letter from the Home Office.
-The stamp will start from the date that you intend to travel to the UK, as stated on your application form (N.B. you can enter the UK up to one month prior to your course of study beginning).
-When you enter the UK you will need to show the Immigration Official your 30 day entry stamp and the Home Office letter.
+When you apply from outside the UK, you will be issued a 30-day entry stamp and a letter from the Home Office.
+The stamp will start from the date that you intend to travel to the UK, as stated on your application form (please note, you can enter the UK up to one month prior to your course of study beginning).
+When you enter the UK you will need to show the Immigration Official your 30-day entry stamp and the Home Office letter.

-Upon entering the UK, you are required to collect your Biometric Resident Permit (BRP) from the Post Office selected on your Tier 4 application within 10 days.
-The BRP holds your Tier 4 visa for the duration of your studies at the RCA and you will need to carry this with your passport whenever you travel outside of the UK.
+Upon entering the UK, you must collect your Biometric Resident Permit (BRP) from the Post Office selected on your Tier 4 application within 10 days.

 Failure to collect the BRP within 10 days may result in a fine or your visa being cancelled.

 You can arrive in the UK prior to your course starting.
 If you are on a course lasting 12 months or more, you will be allowed to enter one month prior to the official start date of the course.